hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 After waking up, we saw three large black ravens outside the window, which can grow up to 60cm / 2ft.
 At that moment, we knew who hunted, killed or at least ate the sheep from the day before.

-After some good breakfast, we started pretty late (at 11:30am) towards Sveinstindur and had lots of wind.
+After some good breakfast, we started pretty late (at 11:30 a.m.) towards Sveinstindur and had lots of wind.
 Near Sveinstindur was another hut marked on our map and we planned to stay there.

 {{< imgScale "images/iceland/DSC00869_1600.JPG" "The Skælingar hut from the outside."
 "500x" >}}